 As technology evolved, we as humans, became more connected than ever before with social media and better forms of digital communication.
 With this connection came more rapid communication in general.
 As such, we became more aware of public issues, such as public health.

-As technology evolved and public health became a popular conversation topic, we started looking for better ways to help.
+As the technology evolved and public health became a popular conversation topic, we started looking for better ways to help.
 Starting with better education on health but also, we started looking for tools to use.
 Naturally, technology is where we gravitated as we have for many human issues.

 Evolving health and wellness advice dependant on tech